Report: First destination after undergraduate degree

 Graduates were asked:

-If yes (to above) check all that apply, to "I wish I had..."
+If yes (I would have done something differently) check all that apply, to "I wish I had..."